Table of Contents

 The Colossus of Rhodes and Hellenistic Splendor

-Located at the crossroads of the Aegean and the Levant, Rhodes was a major maritime power in the Hellenistic period.
+Located at the crossroads of the Aegean and the Levant, Rhodes was a major maritime power in the Hellenistic period, renowned for its naval strength, political influence, and cultural achievements.
 The island’s most famous landmark was the Colossus of Rhodes, a gigantic bronze statue of the sun god Helios that stood approximately 33 meters (108 feet) high near the harbor entrance.
 Erected around 280 BCE to celebrate the successful defense of the island against a siege by Demetrius Poliorcetes, the Colossus was one of the Seven Wonders of the Ancient World.
-It stood for only 56 years before an earthquake toppled it, but its legacy as a symbol of triumph and engineering audacity endures.
+It stood for only 56 years before an earthquake toppled it, but its legacy as a symbol of triumph, resilience, and engineering audacity endures.

 Rhodes was not merely a tourist destination for ancient wonder-seekers; it was a formidable commercial and naval hub.
-The city of Rhodes featured a grid-pattern urban plan designed by the architect Hippodamus of Miletus, and its deep-water harbors accommodated ships from Egypt, Syria, and Italy.
-The island’s fleet protected trade routes, and its Rhodian Sea Law became a model for maritime commerce in the Mediterranean.
-The island also minted a widely accepted silver coinage, the Rhodian standard, which facilitated international trade.
+The city of Rhodes featured a grid-pattern urban plan designed by the architect Hippodamus of Miletus, considered the father of urban planning.
+Its deep-water harbors accommodated ships from Egypt, Syria, and Italy, making the island a critical node in Mediterranean trade networks.
+The island’s fleet protected trade routes, and its Rhodian Sea Law became a pioneering model for maritime commerce in the Mediterranean, influencing naval laws for centuries.
+The island also minted a widely accepted silver coinage, the Rhodian standard, which facilitated international trade and economic stability throughout the region.

 To learn more about the Colossus and its construction, visit the World History Encyclopedia article.